-OSU is subject to the provisions in the Oregon University System (OUS) Procurement and Contracting Code 580-061-0000 “Code of Ethics”.
-The Code of Ethics states that on an annual basis OUS employees in relation to OAR Chapter 580, Divisions 60, 61, 62, and 63 will sign a statement that the employee has reviewed and will comply with the OUS Code of Ethics.
-The Oregon University System (OUS) provides and online tool so that employees responsible for procuring or contracting for goods and services may complete the necessary Ethics Statement which fulfills this OAR.
+OSU is subject to the provisions in the Procurement and Contracting Code 580-061-0000 “Code of Ethics.”
+The Code of Ethics states that on an annual basis OSU employees in relation to OAR Chapter 580, Divisions 60, 61, 62, and 63 will sign a statement that the employee has reviewed and will comply with the OSU Code of Ethics.
+OSU provides an online tool so that employees responsible for procuring or contracting for goods and services may complete the necessary Ethics Statement which fulfills this OSU Standard.

-The following are directions for utilizing the OUS online tool:
+The following are directions for utilizing the OSU Ethics form:

 - After logging in, thoroughly read the Ethics Statement

-- If you have any questions or think you may have a conflict of interest please contact the Procurement and Contract Manager
+- If you have any questions or think you may have a conflict of interest please contact the Chief Procurement Officer

-- At the bottom of the Ethics Statement, click the “I agree” to complete the process
+- At the bottom of the Ethics Statement, be sure to fill out the CAPTCHA field then click on the “I agree” button to complete the process

-Once submitted, the system sends an automated email receipt of completion to the employee with a copy to the OSU Procurement and Contract Manager.
+Once submitted, the system sends an automated email receipt of completion to the employee with a copy to the OSU Chief Procurement Officer.

 Declaration of Conflict or Potential Conflict of Interest